Lucy Newlyn

 Lucy Newlyn (born 1956) is a poet and academic.
-She is Emeritus Fellow in English at St Edmund Hall, Oxford, having retired as a professor of English Language and Literature at the University of Oxford in 2016.
+She is an Emeritus Fellow in English at St Edmund Hall, Oxford, having retired as a professor of English Language and Literature at the University of Oxford in 2016.

 Newlyn is a specialist in eighteenth- and early nineteenth-century poetry.

 Early life and education

 Lucy Newlyn was born in 1956 in Kampala, Uganda.
 She grew up in Leeds, where she attended Lawnswood High School, winning an open scholarship to read English at Lady Margaret Hall, Oxford, in 1974.
-She took up her Oxford place in 1975 and graduated with a congratulatory first in 1978.
+She took up her Oxford place in 1975 and graduated in 1978.
 Her D.Phil. thesis, supervised by Dr Roy Park, was later published as an Oxford English Monograph by Oxford University Press.

 Career

-In 1984 (after a year as a lecturer at Christ Church) Newlyn took up a Stipendiary Lectureship at St Edmund Hall.
+In 1984 Newlyn took up a Stipendiary Lectureship at St Edmund Hall.
 Two years later, she was elected as the A.C.
 Cooper Fellow and Tutor in English there – a permanent post which she held in conjunction with a CUF Lecturership in the Oxford English Faculty.
 Newlyn gained the title Professor of English Language and Literature in 2005.
-She is Honorary Professor at the University of Aberystwyth, an Advisory Editor of the journal Romanticism, a Fellow of the English Association, and a Patron of the Wordsworth Trust.
 She was literary editor of The Oxford Magazine from 2011 to 2018.
-She was co-founder, with Stuart Estell, of the Hall Writers' Forum, an online resource launched in 2013 for the exchange of writing and discussion of literature and the arts.
+Together with Stuart Estell she co-founded the Hall Writers' Forum, an online resource launched in 2013 for the exchange of writing and discussion of literature and the arts.
 In 2015, she led the campaign to elect Wole Soyinka as Oxford Professor of Poetry.

 Work

-Lucy Newlyn's longstanding research interests are eighteenth- and early nineteenth-century literature, especially poetry and non-fictional prose in the Romantic period; influences on Romanticism; the reception of Romanticism; creativity and multiple authorship; allusion and intertextuality; reader-response and reception theory.
-She is an authority on Wordsworth and Coleridge, and has published extensively in the field of English Romantic literature, including four books with Oxford University Press and the Cambridge Companion to Coleridge.
-Her book Reading, Writing, and Romanticism: The Anxiety of Reception won the British Academy’s Rose Mary Crawshay prize in 2001: 'a signal contribution to British Romantic studies and literary theory'.
+Lucy Newlyn's longstanding research interests are eighteenth- and early nineteenth-century literature, especially poetry and non-fictional prose in the Romantic period.
+She is an authority on Wordsworth and Coleridge, has published four books with Oxford University Press and also edited the Cambridge Companion to Coleridge.
+Her book Reading, Writing, and Romanticism: The Anxiety of Reception won a Rose Mary Crawshay prize from the British Academy in 2001: 'a signal contribution to British Romantic studies and literary theory'.

-Since 2003, Newlyn has been researching the prose of Edward Thomas.
-Her edition of his book Oxford came out in 2005.
+Newlyn's scholarly work on Edward Thomas began with an edition of his book Oxford in 2005.
 This was followed by several articles on Thomas, as well as Branch-Lines: Edward Thomas and Contemporary Poetry, co-edited with Guy Cuthbertson.
 She is general co-editor of Edward Thomas, Selected Prose Writings, a six-volume edition for Oxford University Press.
 Together, she and Cuthbertson edited England and Wales.

-Newlyn's 2013 scholarly work, her book William and Dorothy Wordsworth: All in Each Other (2013), brought together many of her research interests.
+Newlyn's book William and Dorothy Wordsworth: All in Each Other (2013), brought together many of her research interests.